KripsMansi/Documents/php-oop-singleton-pattern.md

 ```

-##Explanation:
+## Explanation:

-    In this example, both $logger_instance_1 and $logger_instance_2 point to the same single instance of the Logger class due to the use of the singleton pattern (Logger::get_instance()).
+    In this example, both $logger_instance_1 and $logger_instance_2 point to the same single instance of the Logger
-    Logging a message with one instance affects the logs of the other instance because they share the same instance.
+    class due to the use of the singleton pattern (Logger::get_instance()).Logging a message with one instance affects
+    the logs of the other instance because they share the same instance.

-##Regular Class Instance Example:
+## Regular Class Instance Example:
 ```php
 class Logger {
     private $logs = [];